Write to me! I write back!

 Welcome!
 I'm the author of more than a dozen books on natural history topics for the young readers, general audiences, and accidental naturalists like myself.

 My latest book, A Sideways Look at Clouds, was published September 2017 by Mountaineers Books.
 This work of narrative nonfiction blends science, wonder, humor to take lay readers on the scenic route through the clouds.
 Order your copy through Mountaineers Books here.
 Or find your way to your local indie bookstore for your copy.
 Signed copies can be ordered/purchased in person or online at Browsers Books in Olympia.

 I’d be delighted to visit your bookstore, library, organization, book club, nature walk, or other event to talk about clouds.
 My talks range from five to fifty minutes and can include any or all of these options: book reading, slide presentation, discussion, Q&A, book sales and signing.
 I'm happy to tailor my talk to the age and interests of your group.
-Please contact me to discuss your event.
+Please contact me to discuss the possibilities.